valerii-zinchenko/frontend-nanodegree-mobile-portfolio/README.md

 * unnecessary access ot the element's styles in loops
 * lot of code duplication
 * unnecessary creation of function inside of this function
+* the amount of computations with modulus operator was reduced (modulus operator is used by accessing the precalculated value only)
+* by resizing the control of the pizza size is moved to CSS, in JavaSCript file only proper class is selected and set to the main container

-Before the fix, it was about 300ms on mt laptop, after - 3-4ms.
+Before the fix, it was about 150ms by scrolling and 300ms for resizing on mt laptop, after - <1ms for both.

 Great improvements, I would say.
 Now pizza.html is much more smother than before :)